We’ve put together a list of our most asked questions. Don’t see your Question. Contact Us and we’ll be happy to provide a precise answer.

 Is my child entitled to special education services during the COVID-19 Pandemic?

-The COVID-19 pandemic exacerbates existing inequities in our public health, judicial, and educational systems.
+Yes, under Special Education Laws and your Child’s Rights, the school has to provide special education instruction during the COVID-19 pandemic, in which exacerbates existing inequities in our public health, judicial, and educational systems.
 During this global public health crisis, vulnerable children and families face many barriers to appropriate services.
 With national extended school closures due to COVID-19, children who receive special education accommodations may fail to receive not only their education but also other therapeutic services.
-Lawyers must advocate for the most vulnerable members of our society and balance the scales.
+Lawyers and Advocates must advocate for the most vulnerable members of our society and balance the scales.

 How can I find an Advocate, Attorney, or Educational Consultant?